oktadev/okta-blog/_source/_posts/2020-09-22-reintroducing-joel-franusic.md

 Hi, my name is Joël Franusic and I'm happy to announce that I am, once again, a developer advocate at Okta, focusing on the Python and Go communities.

 (Why do I say "once again"?
-Because 6 years ago, I started my Okta career as a developer advocate but over the course of time I worked in a series of other roles including: "Software Engineer", "Technical Marketing Manager", and "Product Marketing Manager")
+Because six years ago, I started my Okta career as a developer advocate but over the course of time I worked in a series of other roles including: "Software Engineer", "Technical Marketing Manager", and "Product Marketing Manager")